 Bylines and credits

-On the other hand if the article is written by a famous journalist and images are taken by photographer you should place bylines just below headline or below the intro text if intro text is located below the headline.
+On the other hand, if the article is written by a famous journalist and images are taken by the photographer you should place bylines just below headline or below the intro text if intro text is located below the headline.